Nuclear power plant: Systems

 Since nuclear fission creates radioactivity, the reactor core is surrounded by a protective shield.
 This containment absorbs radiation and prevents radioactive material from being released into the environment.
 In addition, many reactors are equipped with a dome of concrete to protect the reactor against both internal casualties and external impacts.

 The purpose of the steam turbine is to convert the heat contained in steam into mechanical energy.
 The engine house with the steam turbine is usually structurally separated from the main reactor building.
-It is aligned so as to prevent debris from the destruction of a turbine in operation from flying towards the reactor.
+It is aligned so as to prevent debris from the destruction of a turbine in operation from flying towards the reactor and important safety systems.

 In the case of a pressurized water reactor, the steam turbine is separated from the nuclear system.
 To detect a leak in the steam generator and thus the passage of radioactive water at an early stage, an activity meter is mounted to track the outlet steam of the steam generator.
 In contrast, boiling water reactors pass radioactive water through the steam turbine, so the turbine is kept as part of the radiologically controlled area of the nuclear power station.

 The electric generator converts mechanical power supplied by the turbine into electrical power.
 Low-pole AC synchronous generators of high rated power are used.
 A cooling system removes heat from the reactor core and transports it to another area of the station, where the thermal energy can be harnessed to produce electricity or to do other useful work.
 Typically the hot coolant is used as a heat source for a boiler, and the pressurized steam from that drives one or more steam turbine driven electrical generators.

 In the event of an emergency, safety valves can be used to prevent pipes from bursting or the reactor from exploding.
-The valves are designed so that they can derive all of the supplied flow rates with little increase in pressure.
+The valves are designed so that they will open automatically and maintain pressure under the reactor's safety limits.
 In the case of the BWR, the steam is directed into the suppression chamber and condenses there.
 The chambers on a heat exchanger are connected to the intermediate cooling circuit.